It’s difficult to find two more different responses to the second season of Netflix’s “13 Reasons Why.”

 The issue of suicide has been in the news again this week.

-In addition, the Centers for Disease Control and Prevention released its latest statistics on suicide.
+In addition, the Centers for Disease Control and Prevention released its on suicide.

 The agency notes that suicide rates have increased by more than 30 percent in more than half the states.
 It reported that nearly 45,000 people died from suicide in 2016.